Vorasidenib (Monograph)

 -

-Advise pregnant women and females of reproductive potential of the potential risk to a fetus.
+Advise patients of the potential risk to a fetus.
 Advise females of reproductive potential to inform their healthcare provider of a known or suspected pregnancy.
+Advise females of reproductive potential, and males with female partners of reproductive potential, to use effective nonhormonal contraception during treatment with vorasidenib and for 3 months after the last dose.

 -

-Advise females of reproductive potential to use effective nonhormonal contraception during treatment with vorasidenib and for 3 months after the last dose.
+Advise patients not to breastfeed during treatment with vorasidenib and for 2 months after the last dose.

 -